radroid/flexible-jekyll/README.md

 > _last modified: Jan 26, 2024_<br>

-I am currently working on updating the projects that I have created on GitHub with AI.
-I do not intend to introduce AI into <u>all</u> repositories.
+I am currently working on integrating AI into some of my GitHub Projects.
+I do not intend to introduce AI into all repositories.
 I will add it only if they seem to be adding a creative edge.

 💡 If you have any ideas to implement AI, please do share through issues!
-Thank you for taking the time to contribute to my personal projects.
+Thank you for taking the time to contribute to my projects.
 Also, stay tuned to see some creative implementations! :bookmark: